tymofij/datascience-pandas-talk-pycon-pl/README.md

 # Data Science toolkit: NumPy, Pandas, Scikit-learn

-These are the notebooks for a PyconPL talk about basics of doing data science in Python, using Kaggle's [Predict survival on the Titanic](https://www.kaggle.com/c/titanic) as an example task.
+These are the notebooks for my PyconPL talk about basics of doing data science in Python, using Kaggle's [Predict survival on the Titanic](https://www.kaggle.com/c/titanic) as an example task.

 ## Slides